Graduate Students:

 MPM:

-I am really proud to be the faculty advisor for MPM (the Mathematics Project at Minnesota).
+I am really proud to be a faculty co-advisor for MPM (the Mathematics Project at Minnesota).
 This is a program designed to increase the participation and sucess of underrepresented groups in mathematics.
 It is organized by some of our amazing graduate students at UMN and mostly consists of a week long workshop before the semester starts in January.
 If you are interested, please feel free to reach out!

 High School Students